-- 1. The review takes place in August of each calendar year and feedback is provided by the Executive Committee, particularly the President and Treasurer, to identify and resolve potential problems. - 2.
-The Executive Committee evaluates other contracted service providers periodically and provides the Board with an overall report on those services at the first Board meeting of the year.
+6. The Executive Committee evaluates other contracted service providers periodically and provides the Board with an overall report on those services at the first Board meeting of the year.
 In addition, problems which could impact on services are brought promptly to the attention of the Executive Committee for action and resolution.